polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/prepare.md

 Our PoE API will expose two callable functions:

-- `create_claim` - allows a user to claim the existence of a file by uploading a file digest.
+- `create_claim()` - allows a user to claim the existence of a file by uploading a file digest.
-- `revoke_claim` - allows the current owner of a claim to revoke their ownership.
+- `revoke_claim()` - allows the current owner of a claim to revoke their ownership.

 In order to implement this, we will only need to store information about the proofs that have been claimed, and who made those claims.

-Sounds simple enough?
-Great, let's get coding.
+Sounds simple enough, right?
+Let's get coding!